 The methodology to be used to estimate emissions depends on the objective of the study, the availability of the data and their uncertainty.
-In all cases, it is always necessary to collect and use the best available data at the lowest possible scale even if data homogeneity problems of appears.
-In case of lack of detailed activity data or/and emission factors, it is necessary to collect such data at higher levels (national socioeconomic statistics for example) to allow indirect calculations / estimations of the emission sources (Ponche, 2002).
+In all cases, it is always necessary to collect and use the best available data at the lowest possible scale, even if data homogeneity problems appear.
+In case of lack of detailed activity data or/and emission factors, it is necessary to collect such data at higher levels (national socio-economic statistics for example) to allow indirect estimations of the emission sources (Ponche, 2002).

 Two main types of approaches are usually distinguished:

-- The top-down approach: used when for a given area there is lack of detailed data (or there is no request for detailed information) and to obtain the required emission resolution (scale) it is necessary to disaggregate the emissions calculated for a larger area.
+- The top-down approach: used when for a given area there is lack of detailed data and it is necessary to disaggregate emissions.
 This approach computes the total amount of aggregated emission using for example data like total fuel consumption for the whole city or the whole country during a full year.
-This total is then distributed in time and space using the distribution of parameters linked with the activity responsible of the emissions (like population, road network, etc). - The bottom-up approach: used when for a given area numerous data at small scales can be collected and must be aggregated to higher sales.
+This total is then distributed in time and space using the distribution of parameters linked with the activity responsible of the emissions (like population, road network, etc.). - The bottom-up approach: used when for a given area numerous data at small scales can be collected and must be aggregated to higher sales.
 In the bottom-up approach the emissions are directly computed from time and space activity values (described with their dependency on time and space).

 The level of aggregation of the input data needed to apply these two types of methods is different.
-Usually, the bottom-up approach is preferred (as shown by the Appraisal survey) and also recommended to develop spatialized emission inventories (SEIs) and can reduce uncertainties.
+Usually, the bottom-up approach is preferred and also recommended to develop spatialized emission inventories (SEIs) and reduce uncertainties.
 Nevertheless, the top-down approach is also generally used to control and correct the emission estimates.
 Applications show that in most cases the top-down and bottom-up approaches do not give the same results.

-In order to harmonize European emission inventories, EMEP/EEA (2009) proposed a guidebook with basic principles on how to construct an emissions inventory, the specific estimation methods and emission factors.
+In order to harmonize European emission inventories, EMEP/EEA (2013) proposed a guidebook with basic principles on how to construct an emissions inventory, the specific estimation methods and emission factors.
 In this guidebook one key issue is the classification of the emission sources.